Special Educational Needs & Disability

 - All staff have training in safeguarding.

-- Key staff have received training in the adoption of the new SEND Code of Practice.
+- Key staff have received training in the SEND Code of Practice.

 - Teaching assistants are trained to support the particular needs of the students they work with.

 - We have three staff trained as ELSAs (Emotional literacy support assistants).

 - We buy in time from an Educational Psychologist who works across the Didcot Partnership of Schools.

 We also have access to a range of specialist support services including:

 - SENSS, who support students with communication and language, sensory needs and physical needs

 - Child and Adolescent Mental Health Services (CAMHS)